msandonini/uni/Machine Learning and Deep Learning/15 Federated Learning/Federated Learning.md

 - Single point of failure
 - Hardware limits
 - High bandwidth usages for big datasets
-- Privacy problems while downloading the dataset from the s
+- Privacy problems while downloading the data from the server